corndeladmin/tech-docs/src/html-css/flexbox.md

 ## Making a flex container

 An element which contains children can be turned into a flex container by adding `display: flex;` to its properties.
-By default, it will attempt to squah all of its children onto a single line, possibly deforming them to do so.
+By default, it will attempt to squash all of its children onto a single line, possibly deforming them to do so.

 ::: code-group